amit4066/denoising-autoencoder-DAE-/README.md

 **Task 2:** Image Denoising
 * Experiment with the provided partial Autoencoder models.
-* Select the best andimprove its performance.
+* Select the best and improve its performance.
 * Report all your experimental work.